Canvasfull/cocos-example-cyberpunk-1/README.md

 # Cyberpunk Demo by Cocos Creator

-This is a high quality demo in Cyberpunk art style demonstrating the most advanced features in Cocos Creator engine, the whole project is built with Cocos Creator.
+This is a high quality demo in Cyberpunk art style demonstrating the most advanced features in [Cocos Creator](https://www.cocos.com/en/creator), the whole project is built with [Cocos Creator](https://www.cocos.com/en/creator).

 ### Version: 0.9 beta